-In particular, if $\X=\Spf \O_K$ then $\H^1_{\Syn}(\X,\mathcal{E})[1/p] = \H^1_f(\rG_K,\T_\et(\mathcal{E})[1/p])$ where $\H^1_f$ denotes the Bloch-Kato Selmer group. \end{proposition}
+In particular, if $\X=\Spf \O_K$ then $\H^1_{\Syn}(\X,\mathcal{E})[1/p] \simeq \H^1_f(\rG_K,\T_\et(\mathcal{E})[1/p])$ where $\H^1_f$ denotes the Bloch-Kato Selmer group. \end{proposition}

 \textbf{Overview of the proofs}.
-To make sense of our results, we first need to set up some general theory about $t$-structures on $\Perf(\X^{\Syn})$ and coherent sheaves which is done in \S 2.2.
+To make sense of our results, we first need to set up some general theory about $t$-structures on $\Perf(\X^{\Syn})$ and coherent sheaves, which is done in \S 2.2.
 For Theorem A, we first show the second part of the theorem that $\mathsf{Refl}(\X^{\Syn})\simeq \Loc_{\Z_p}^\cris(\X_\eta)$.
-This is done by analyzing the kernel of the \'{e}tale realization in \S 3.1, and then using these results we show that Guo-Reinecke's category $\Vect^{\mathrm{an},\varphi}(\X_{\Prism},\O_{\Prism})$ can be viewed as reflexive objects in coherent prismatic $F$-crystals.
-We then may use Guo-Li's functor $\Pi_\X$ from \cite{Fgaugelift} to lift these to sheaves on $\X^{\Syn}$, where we use \S 3.1 to show the output is reflexive (one must also verify coherence first, as their definition differs and does not use the stack).
-It is then easy to deduce the first part of Theorem A.
+The first step in this argument is to analyze the kernel of the \'{e}tale realization in \S 3.1.
+We first show that coherent prismatic $F$-crystals in the kernel of the \'{e}tale realization are $p$-power torsion.
+The main difficulty in deducing the claimed kernel of the \'{e}tale realization in Theorem \ref{thm:general_Tet_kernel} is showing the same claim for $F$-gauges, namely that $F$-gauges in the kernel of $\T_\et$ are also $p$-power torsion.
+This is done by adapting the method of \cite{Fgauge} by constructing a graded connection on the Nygaard associated graded.
+We then show that Guo-Reinecke's category $\Vect^{\varphi,\mathrm{an}}(\X_{\Prism},\O_{\Prism})$ can be viewed as reflexive objects in coherent prismatic $F$-crystals (using \S 3.1 as input).
+Using Guo-Li's functor $\Pi_\X$ from \cite{Fgaugelift} to lift these to sheaves on $\X^{\Syn}$, we then use \S 3.1 again to show the output is reflexive (one must also verify coherence first, as their definition differs and does not use the stack).
+We can then deduce the first part of Theorem A from the second part.

-For Theorem B, we use Theorem A to deduce Corollary \ref{cor:Perf_cris} which is used to deduce the essential image in Theorem B (by using the statement about the heart).
-Full faithfulness follows from a variant of the Beilinson fiber square over $\O_K$ with coefficients (see \cite{BeilinsonFib}), for which the key input is a cohomology calculation on $\O_K^{\Syn}$ using the methodology of \cite{KtheoryZpn}.
-Similar squares appear in \cite{Hauck} and \cite{devalapurkar}, but restrict either to $\X/\Spf \Z_p$ smooth or work relative to the $q$-de Rham prism instead of the Breuil-Kisin prism and so cannot be used to deduce Theorem B for smooth proper $\X/\Spf \O_K$.
+For Theorem B, we use Theorem A to deduce Corollary \ref{cor:Perf_cris} which is used to describe the essential image in Theorem B (by using the statement about the heart).
+Full faithfulness is the main difficulty, which is shown using a variant of the Beilinson fiber square over $\O_K$ with coefficients (see \cite{BeilinsonFib}).
+The key input for this is a cohomology calculation on $\O_K^{\Syn}$ using the methodology of \cite{KtheoryZpn}.
+Similar squares appear in \cite{Hauck} and \cite{devalapurkar}, but restrict either to the case that $\X/\Spf \Z_p$ is smooth or work relative to the $q$-de Rham prism instead of the Breuil-Kisin prism, and so cannot be used to deduce Theorem B for smooth proper $\X/\Spf \O_K$.